DebjitLP/inv_design/README.md

 | `Rise Delay (TPLH)` |  45.65 ps |     47.39 ps |
 | `Fall Dlay (TPHL)` |  45.66 ps |     47.40 ps |
 | `Avg.
 Delay` |  45.65 ps |    47.39 ps |

+# Changes in Post-Layout1

+- Due to the introduction of Parasitic Capacitances and Resistances in the Post-Layout in various nodes of the design the Delays increases and thus performance degrades by a small margin.
+- Increase in contact resistance, contact to Poly Capacitance and total output capacitance leads to increase in the delay in post layout.

+* **What can be done to avoid mismatch in pre-layout and post-layout results:**

+- If we are able to model the parasitic capacitance in the pre layout itself, do the sizing based on total load capacitance and modelled parasitic then the mis-match could be avoided to some extent.
+- Reducing the number of contacts in the post-layouts would reduce the capacitance of Contact-Poly, thus would help in reducing the delay and mismatch.
+- Over qualifying the specifications by a small margin by taking the sizes of the devices a little bit larger would help in reducing the delays and mismatch as well.

 ##  SRAM Cell Design